 Doctoral students participate in a rigorous five-semester academic program of study.

-To learn more, visit the sites for the two joint programs, also known as the Northern California CSU DNP consortium and the Southern California CSU DNP consortium, as well as the soon-to-launch San José State program:
+To learn more, visit the sites for the two joint programs, also known as the Northern California CSU DNP consortium and the Southern California CSU DNP consortium, as well as the San José State program:

 DNP Nurse Anesthesia Specialty

 With passage of Assembly Bill Number 422 (effective 2018), the Southern California CSU DNP consortium and the

 Kaiser Permanente School of Anesthesia admitted their first cohort of post-baccalaureate-to-DNP nurse anesthesia students.
 Thirty-three registered nurses were admitted to this nine-semester intensive program.
 To learn more about the requirements for the DNP nurse anesthesia degree, see below.

 For more information about the baccalaureate-to-DNP program in nurse anesthesia, contact

 Sandra J. Hinkson, administrative assistant, at the Kaiser Permanente School of Anesthesia.

 The DNP is a professional, practice-oriented doctorate, such as the Doctor of Medicine (M.D.), Doctor of Pharmacy (PharmD) or Doctor of Physical Therapy (DPT), in contrast to the research-oriented Ph.D.

 The education offered for the CSU DNP is designed to allow nurses to develop advanced competencies for increasingly complex clinical practice and to prepare nurses for faculty and leadership roles.
 Nurses with DNP degrees represent the enhanced knowledge that can be applied in clinical settings to improve nursing practice and patient outcomes.